 4. Prep the Chicken

-After you’ve removed the giblets, rinse the entire chicken under cold water and pat dry with a paper towel.
+After you’ve removed the giblets, clean it by patting it dry with a paper towel.
 Place onto the parchment paper.

 Generously season the chicken with salt and pepper.
 Place your choice of herbs (thyme, rosemary, sage, etc) and citrus (sliced lemons or oranges) in the cavity and baste the entire bird with melted butter.